 Smash and peel the garlic and remove the thick stems from the kale.
 Put all ingredients except the olive oil into the blender and pulse a few times.
 Take the lid off and push the kale down, if necessary.
 Once the mixture's started to reduce and mix, pour in the olive oil and blend 30 seconds to a minute, or until everything is combined.
 The mixture should be smooth, with flecks of herbs.
 Use immediately or if refrigerating for later, cover with a thin layer of olive oil.

 Notes & Tips

-This recipe is just a starting point.
+- This recipe is just a starting point.
 Adjust the seasonings/ingredients however you like.
 If you want a stronger lemon flavor, add more.
 If you're not that into garlic, reduce the amount.
 If you love cheese, add more parmesan.
-If you don't care about calories, add more olive oil to make it extra creamy (most of the restaurant and store-made versions do).
+Add more olive oil to make it extra creamy (most of the restaurant and store-made versions do).

-Experiment with variations.
-Add more roasted red peppers and only a bit of greens for a roasted red pepper pesto.
-If you like spicy sauces or dips, add in a few roasted jalapeno or poblano peppers.
+- Experiment with variations.
+Add more roasted red peppers and only a bit of leafy greens for a roasted red pepper pesto.
+If you like spicy sauces or dips, add a few roasted jalapeno or poblano peppers.
 Use whatever nuts, greens, cheeses or herbs you have on hand.

 - As I mentioned before, if you made a big batch or have leftovers, you can freeze the pesto in an ice cube tray, pop the cubes into a freezer bag and pull out a few at a time for a recipe.